zifengcheng/DENN/README.md

 For the AAPD and RCV1-V2 datasets, we use the division following SGM.
 You can find it from the code of [SGM](https://github.com/lancopku/SGM).

-For the EURLEX-57K, you can download.
+For the EURLEX-57K, you can download from https://github.com/iliaschalkidis/lmtc-eurlex57k.

 # Contact